November 13, 2023. ISOC on-line

 8 May 2023.
 ISOC Armenia Chapter Board meeting

 Agenda: Setting the date of the Chapter board and president election assembly.
+The date of election was set to May 25, 2023.

 It was decided that the election will be carried online by the ElectionBuddy online voting platform.